USS Weber: Post-war service

 Soon after the cessation of hostilities, Weber returned to Okinawa to prepare for the occupation of Japanese territory.
 She arrived back in the Ryukyus on 21 August and reported for duty with Task Force 95 (TF 95).
 She trained briefly with that task organization at Okinawa until 7 September when she reported for duty with TF 55.
 On 10 September, she departed the Ryukyus with Task Unit 55.7.1 (TU 55.7.1) bound for Japan.
 She and her colleagues arrived at Nagasaki the following day and began two weeks of service evacuating and caring for former Allied prisoners of war held in Japan.
 She completed that assignment on 23 September and returned to Okinawa on the 25th.
-On 7 October, the warship put to sea once more, this time bound for Tsingtao and Taku in northern China with a convoy carrying marines for duty ashore there.
+On 7 October, the warship put to sea once more, this time bound for Qingdao and Taku in northern China with a convoy carrying marines for duty ashore there.
 Typhoon Louise – a severe storm which devastated Allied forces at Okinawa – scattered the little flotilla and damaged some of the ships, forcing Weber to return to Okinawa as an escort for the more severely damaged ones.
 She rejoined the remainder of the convoy just before mid-month and escorted a portion of it into Taku on 16 October.
 The next day, she got underway for the Philippines with two American merchant ships which she saw safely to Okinawa before breaking off and continuing on to Luzon.
 The ship arrived in Manila on 23 October and, after discharging about 100 passengers, headed back to China.
 During the month of November, she shuttled Nationalist Chinese troops from Hong Kong to strife-torn northern China.

-She concluded that duty at Tsingtao on 25 November and sailed for the East Coast of the United States that same day.
+She concluded that duty at Qingdao on 25 November and sailed for the East Coast of the United States that same day.
 Steaming via Okinawa, Guam, and Eniwetok, she arrived in Pearl Harbor on 13 December.
 On the 16th, she resumed her voyage home and arrived in San Diego on the 22d.
 Following a week's layover, she left San Diego and set course for the Panama Canal.
 The warship transited the canal between 7 and 9 January 1946 and headed for New York on the latter date.
 She entered the New York Naval Shipyard on 15 January, discharged passengers, and began her preinactivation overhaul.
 On 18 February, she departed New York and, after a two-day stop at Norfolk, Virginia, arrived in Green Cove Springs, Florida, on the 23d.
 There, she reported to the Atlantic Reserve Fleet for layup.
 Placed out of commission by directive in January 1947, Weber remained inactive for more than 15 years.
 Her name was struck from the Navy List on 1 June 1960; and, a little over two years later, she was sunk as a target on 15 July 1962, by AGM-12 "Bullpup" air-to-surface (ASM) missiles.

 Weber earned one battle star during World War II.